A Journey To Healthy Skin

 Things were going great for years until a routine exam delivered some unexpected news.
 Now if these two diagnoses, Steven-Johnson Syndrome and Multiple Sclerosis, weren’t challenging enough for our family, my mother was diagnosed with stage 3 breast cancer.
 While we are not sure of the exact cause of her diagnosis, we are pretty confident that it was not food related, forcing us to take a deeper look into what we were putting on our skin.

-Our skin is our largest organ, absorbing up to 60% of what we put on.
+Our skin is our largest organ, absorbing a significant portion of what we put on.
 According to the Food & Drug Administration, "The law does not require cosmetic products and ingredients, other than color additives, to have FDA approval before they go on the market".
 Unfortunately, this poses harm as there are many potential toxins and cancer-causing ingredients found in mainstream cosmetics and toiletries.

 NaBii Organics was built upon the premise that it is not only what you put in your body, but what you put on your skin that matters.
 Our products are aromatic and invigorating, but more importantly, our ingredients are clean, green, thoroughly researched, intentionally sourced, and selected with the healing in mind that my mother taught me throughout the years.
 We know that you will enjoy our products and feel the NaBii difference.